Publications Details

 Castillo, Anya; Flicker, Jack D.; Hansen, Clifford H.; Watson, Jean-Paul W.; Johnson, Jay

 While the concept of aggregating and controlling renewable distributed energy resources (DERs) to provide grid services is not new, increasing policy support of DER market participation has driven research and development in algorithms to pool DERs for economically viable market participation.
-Sandia National Laboratories recently undertook a 3 year research programme to create the components of a real-world virtual power plant (VPP) that can simultaneously participate in multiple markets.
-The authors' research extends current state-of-the-art rolling horizon control through the application of stochastic programming with risk aversion at various time resolutions.
-Their rolling horizon control consists of day-ahead optimisation to produce an hourly aggregate schedule for the VPP operator and sub-hourly optimisation for the real-time dispatch of each VPP subresource.
-Both optimisation routines leverage a two-stage stochastic programme with risk aversion and integrate the most up-to-date forecasts to generate probabilistic scenarios in real operating time.
-Their results demonstrate the benefits to the VPP operator of constructing a stochastic solution regardless of the weather.
-In more extreme weather, applying risk optimisation strategies can dramatically increase the financial viability of the VPP.
-The methodologies presented here can be further tailored for optimal control of any VPP asset fleet and its operational requirements.
+Sandia National Laboratories recently undertook a three-year research program to create the components of a real-world virtual power plant (VPP) that can simultaneously participate in multiple markets.
+Our research extends current state-of-the-art rolling horizon control through the application of stochastic programming with risk aversion at various time resolutions.
+Our rolling horizon control consists of (1) day-ahead optimization to produce an hourly aggregate schedule for the VPP operator and (2) sub-hourly optimization for real-time dispatch of each VPP subresource.
+Both optimization routines leverage a two-stage stochastic program (SP) with risk aversion, and integrate the most up-to-date forecasts to generate probabilistic scenarios in real operating time.
+Our results demonstrate the benefits to the VPP operator of constructing a stochastic solution regardless of the weather.
+In more extreme weather, applying risk optimization strategies can dramatically increase the financial viability of the VPP.
+As a result, the methodologies presented here can be further tailored for optimal control of any VPP asset fleet and its operational requirements.